craftcms/docs/docs/commerce/1.x/docs/shipping-methods.md

 ### getWeightRate()

-Returns the rate that is multiplied by the line item's weight.
+Returns the rate that is multiplied by the line item’s weight.
 Zero will not make any changes.